hawtio/hawtio-integration/plugins/osgi/doc/help.md

-### OSGi
+## OSGi

-This plugin supports the various OSGi standards for working with bundles, Config Admin, services, packages etc.
+This plugin supports the various OSGi standards for working with bundles, Config Admin, services, packages, etc.